eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 ## Profiles of the Decentralized Claims Protocol

-Many different variations of the Verifiable Credentials data model, the revocation system and the proof stack exist which makes it almost impossible to reach a sufficient level of interoperability.
+Different variations of the Verifiable Credentials Data Model, the revocation system, and proof stack complicate interoperability.
 Profiles of the DCP specification help narrow down those possibilities.

 This specification defines two profiles, which are referenced by an alias.